-The wrap pants are also known by other names like Fisherman’s Pants, Yoga pants or Samurai pants.
+These wrap pants are also known by other names like Fisherman’s Pants, Yoga pants or Samurai pants.
 They are very loose comfortable pants with waist ties.
 This is a tutorial to sew two variations of these pants.

 The Fisherman’s wrap pants – samurai style

 Full length of this free-size pants pattern (after the top edge is folded down) – 35″

 Full waist will be 58″ before you tie it around the waist.

 Cut out the patterns as per the pattern below.
 Remember that the pant legs are cut on fold.

 Cut out the patterns .
 You will get two pieces for the yoke and pant legs, as given below.